 What are the precautions when taking pneumococcal 7-valent conjugate (Prevnar)?

-Before receiving this vaccine, tell your doctor or pharmacist if your child is allergic to it; or to other vaccines (e.g., diphtheria, tetanus, Haemophilus influenzae); or if your child has any other allergies.
+Before receiving this vaccine, tell your doctor or pharmacist if you are allergic to it; or to other vaccines (e.g., diphtheria, tetanus, Haemophilus influenzae); or if you have any other allergies.
 This product may contain inactive ingredients (such as latex or dry natural rubber that can be found in the product packaging), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Last reviewed on RxList: 2/4/2009